INDOOR WORSHIP DURING PANDEMIC TIMES

 Bulletin for Sunday service

 On Sunday mornings St. John will be held in the church sanctuary at 10 am.
 The service will be broadcast on FM 100.1 for those who wish to attend Sunday morning service, but do not wish to come indoors.
-Indoor worship will be suspended if either Marion or Morrow county reaches a level 3 (red) or higher designation as determined by the Ohio Public Health Advisory System.
-If this happens Sunday morning services will be held outside until such time that both counties are at level 2 or lower.

 The COVID safety team has been working hard to formulate plans to safely worship indoors.
 Indoor worship is more challenging from a healthcare perspective than outdoor worship.
 Social distancing is more confined indoor vs. outdoor.
 Worshiping indoors means we lose the natural air currents that carry virus away from the area if present.
 Worshiping indoors means more opportunity for contamination via communally used infrastructure (door knobs, water fountains, pews etc.)